-How long it takes for workers’ comp to approve surgery depends on factors such as obtaining employer approval.
+When planning for recovery after a workplace accident, you may wonder, “how long does it take workers’ comp to approve surgery?”
+How long it takes for workers’ comp to approve surgery depends on the timeline for obtaining employer approval.
 According to the National Academy of Social Insurance, employers spent $100.2 billion on workers’ compensation costs in 2019.
 The Illinois Workers’ Compensation Act requires employers to pay for the reasonable and necessary medical expenses associated with the treatment of injuries suffered on the job.
 However, employers or their insurance carriers sometimes deny preauthorization requests for procedures, including surgery.

 Authorization for Surgery on Workers’ Comp